-Middle School cluster: Schools rated in this cluster will have two or more grade levels in the 6-8 grade span.
+Middle School cluster: Schools in this cluster will have two or more grade levels in grades 6-8

-High School cluster: Schools rated in this cluster schools including a 12th grade or are partnered with a school containing a 12th grade.
+High School cluster: Schools rated in this cluster schools including a 12th grade or are partnered with a school containing a 12th grade

-Priority Schools: This school-wide performance intervention indicator is based on the performance of the school within the accountability cluster.
+Priority Schools: this school-wide performance intervention indicator is based on the performance of the school within the accountability cluster.
 All schools performing at or below the 10th percentile within the cluster are identified as Priority schools.
-In addition, any high school with a graduation rate below 70% is a Priority school.
+In addition, any high school with a graduation rate below 70% is a priority school.

 Title I Schools performing at or below the 5th percentile within all Title I schools in the cluster are eligible for the Comprehensive Support and Improvement (CSI) designation.
 Any high school with a graduation rate below 70% is eligible for CSI designation.
 Subgroup Performance based Identification applies to all schools